aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/JumpSpring.md

 - The current [map](../../../Enums%20and%20IDs/Maps.md) is `RubberPrisonGym` while the other gameObject y position is not higher than this object y position
 - The other gameObject is the player and it is not free (ignoring fly)

-The entity `overrideflip` is set to true and the other gameObject's entity is obtained.
+The entity.`overrideflip` is set to true and the other gameObject's entity is obtained.

 For an actual jump to be registered on the spring, the following must all be true:
 - The other entity exists